dylanmc/CryptoBook/src/02_encoding.rst

 3. When we did :math:`-1 + 3`, the carry bit got carried off the end of the addition.
 This is called overflow.
 In some cases (like this one), it's not a problem, but in other cases, it means that you get the wrong answer.
-Think about whether you can check whether overflow has occured either before or after the addition has happened.
+Think about whether you can check whether overflow that results in a wrong answer has occured either before or after the addition has happened.
+   Hint: think about the various possible cases separately.

 .. index:: one's complement
 4. Two's complement is a slight change from *one's complement*, in which